qwelias/qwelias.github.io/src/blog/sobac.md

 ### User logic
 - When creating an entity it inherits the list of owners of current user, plus current user
-- It is possible to (un)assign owned users from owned entities
+- It is possible to (un)assign owned users as owners from owned entities
 - Self owns self
 - It is not possible to create ownership loops (if A is owned by B, then B cannot own A)
 - It is possible to grant scopes which are a subset of own scopes
-- Any aritrary `action`/`namespace` is a subset of `any`
+- Any arbitrary `action`/`namespace` is a subset of `any`

 ### Example use cases
 #### Ownership transfer
 1. Create user A
 1. Add user A as owner to all owned entities
-1. Remove self from all owned resources
+1. Remove self from all owned entities

 #### Delegating permissions
 1. Create user A